mohamed-wageh1/Old-Projects/README.md

 # 🗃️ Old Projects Archive

-This repository contains various small projects I built during my early days of learning web development and programming.
-These projects are kept here for reference, portfolio history, and to show my progression over time.
+This repository contains various small projects I built during my learning of web development and programming.
+These projects are kept here for reference and to show my progression over time.

 > ⚠️ These are **not production-ready** projects.
 The code may be messy, outdated, or unfinished.